 Commercial Truck Insurances

-As the name suggests, commercial truck insurance is the type of auto insurance used by construction companies or truck businesses that use trucks and truck drivers a lot.
+As the name suggests, commercial truck insurance is the type of auto insurance for construction companies or truck businesses that use trucks and truck drivers a lot.
 This insurance provides financial aid and legally protects the company from property damage or bodily injuries, along with coverage for cargo and trucking equipment.

-On the other hand, commercial auto insurance covers a wider range of vehicles used by construction companies for different construction projects. (road construction, private project, industrial project, house building, etc.) Of course, it can also be used by other businesses using vehicles at work.
+On the other hand, commercial auto insurance covers a wider range of vehicles used by construction companies for different construction projects. (road construction, private projects, industrial project, house building, etc.) Of course, it can also be used by other businesses using vehicles at work.

 Truck insurance covers almost all types of trucks, including:

 This insurance will help you in case a truck accident happens, and your driver got bodily injuries, or it caused an advertising injury to the company.
 It covers all the medical payments and property damage caused to the company.

 Don’t let the term “marine” confuse you.
 Inland marine insurance has nothing to do with the sea.
 If the marine insurance covers products transported over water, the inland marine insurance covers the ones transported overland.

 The type of products it covers from safety hazards include:

 - Contracting and construction equipment,